vishvAsa/AgamaH/hinduism/branches/shaivaH/trikam/tantrasAraH/Notes.md

 nature of the moon.
 19. The syllable "a" has another “a” as its corresponding phoneme.
 The

-one represents Siva and the other Sakti.
+one represents śiva and the other śakti.
 The vibrative union of both gives rise to b[iss (ånanda), representing the phoneme.“ā.”
 It is from the energy of ānanda śakti that the universe comes into being, which in short are all the remaining phonemes beginning with icchā and ending in "kṣa.”
 This union of "a" and "a" is character ized by consciousness alone, while pratyavamarśana, the cognitive desire to create sisskṣātmā, is known as the energy of will.
 This desire representing will (icchā) is the desire to get back to bliss that

 has been as if lost.
 20. Icchā, īśana, unmeṣa, and urmi represent the energy of will and the